Skip to main content

 • Applicant NIH Biosketch (max 5 pages)

 • Three letters of recommendation supporting the applicant’s research potential (primary mentor and 2 others).
-The primary mentor letter must detail the research training plan for the applicant, including any research skills, didactics, workshops or professional skills to be developed.
+Primary mentor letter must detail the research training plan for the applicant, including any research skills, didactics, workshops or professional skills to be developed.

 • Primary Mentor NIH Biosketch

-• Letter from department chair describing support for the candidate and at least 50%protected time to complete the program
+• Letter from department chair describing support for the candidate and at least 50% protected time to complete the program, effort can be supported by MGNet Program and/or in combination of cost share commitment.

 Applications will be reviewed by a MGNet Scholar Program Committee.
 Applications will be evaluated based on the following criteria: